Off-Grid Water System Guide

 Gravity-Fed Systems Make Excellent Backups

-One reason gravity-fed water filters are so popular off-grid is because they continue working without electricity.
+One reason gravity-fed water systems are so popular off-grid is because they continue working when electricity is unavailable.

 During: